harlyq/aframe-harlyq-components/components/aframe-svg-ui-component/README.md

 **touchSelectors**: string = ""

 Selectors to define elements for touches, and generate `svg-ui-touchstart` and `svg-ui-touchend`.
 Touches occur when the distance between the **raycaster** origin and contact point are less than **touchDistance**.
 There must a **raycaster** component somewhere which will generate the `raycaster-intersected` and `raycaster-intersected-cleared` events on this entity, which we can utilise to determine where the ray is touching.

 ---
+**useHoverClass**: boolean = `false`

+If true, then the class `hover` is added to the element when hover is active.
+This can be used by custom styles INSIDE the svg (external styles won't work)

+---
 **\<attribute\>**: string = ""